 AITC Young Archaeologists’ Club is for youth interested in archaeology and who are raising 3rd graders through 6th graders.
 Here’s their chance to work with archaeologists and get hands on experience with various archaeological techniques, while attending field trips, participating in fun activities and if the weather permits, conduct some real excavating!

-Students have the option of dropping in on any club session simply by pre-registering at the link below.
+Students have the option of dropping in on any club session simply by pre-registering.

 Archaeologist for a Day Program